 Did They All Come From JFK?

-I believe the JFK Airport Escape theory is solid, because the early reports from Bull, Devlin, and other birders is so consistent.
-Nothing that has happened in the past 40 years suggests itsn’t still valid.
+I believe the JFK Airport Escape theory is solid, because the early reports from Bull, Devlin, and other contemporaneous bird observers is so consistent.
+Nothing that has happened in the past 40 years suggests that Bull’s original theory isn’t still valid.

 But it’s also true that a lot of Monk Parakeets were being released into the Northeast in the 1970s.
-No one can say that the following Imaginative stories about the parrots’ origin didn’t happen.
+And it’s quite possible that not all of them came from Kennedy Airport.
+Here are some of the things that I have heard:

 3. An aviary at the Brooklyn Botanical Gardens was abandoned in the 1940s.
-Instead of finding another zoo for to house them, the parrots were simply released.
+Instead of finding another zoo for to house them, the parrots were simply released, with their existence going unreported for about 30 years.
+(I have not been able to establish whether the Botanical Gardens ever had an aviary.)

-I am doubtful about many of these explanations.
-But these imaginative street theories burnish the Monk Parakeet’s reputation as a bird with an exotic, mysterious past.
+While many of the above stories are fanciful, their existence does burnish the Monk Parakeet’s reputation as a bird with an exotic, mysterious past.

 Why Was Argentina Trying to Get Rid of Them?